nnellans/terraform-guide/README.md

 # outputs are displayed in the console after running certain terraform commands
 # you can also use a Remote State Data Source (see above) to read Output Variables
 ```

-- When defining an Output:
-  - `value` is the only required parameter
-  - Setting the `sensitive=true` parameter means that Terraform will not display the output’s value at the end of a `terraform apply`
+- When defining an Output, setting the `sensitive=true` parameter means that Terraform will not display the output’s value at the end of a `terraform apply`

 ---

 # Syntax Notes

 ### String Interpolation

 ```terraform
 "some string ${var.name} some more string"
 ```

 ### Comments

 ```terraform
 # begins a single-line comment, this is the default comment style